Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

-There are many games that do not fit our approach for \textit{good reasons}, as they do not admit UFM strategies in general: e.g., multi-dimension mean-payoff~\cite{DBLP:journals/iandc/VelnerC0HRR15}, mean-payoff parity~\cite{DBLP:conf/lics/ChatterjeeHJ05}, or energy mean-payoff games~\cite{DBLP:conf/concur/BruyereHRR19}.
-More interesting are games for which UFM strategies exist, but the memory is \textit{arena-dependent}.
-These notably include games with multi-dimension lower-bounded energy objectives and no upper bound~\cite{DBLP:journals/acta/ChatterjeeRR14,DBLP:conf/icalp/JurdzinskiLS15}, or window mean-payoff games~\cite{DBLP:journals/iandc/Chatterjee0RR15}.
+There are many games that do not fit our approach for \textit{good reasons}, as they do not admit UFM strategies in general: e.g., multi-dimension mean-payoff~\cite{DBLP:journals/iandc/VelnerC0HRR15}, mean-payoff parity~\cite{DBLP:conf/lics/ChatterjeeHJ05}, finitary parity and Streett~\cite{DBLP:journals/tocl/ChatterjeeHH09}, or energy mean-payoff games~\cite{DBLP:conf/concur/BruyereHRR19}.
+More interesting are games for which finite-memory strategies exist, but the memory is \textit{arena-dependent}.
+These notably include games with multi-dimension lower-bounded energy objectives and no upper bound~\cite{DBLP:journals/acta/ChatterjeeRR14,DBLP:conf/icalp/JurdzinskiLS15}, or other variants of window mean-payoff games~\cite{DBLP:journals/iandc/Chatterjee0RR15}.
 In such games, the players usually have to keep track of information such as, e.g., the sum of weights along an acyclic path, which is bounded for any given arena, but by a value that grows when the arena grows.
 Hence the need for memory that grows with the arena parameters.
-Our results cannot be applied directly to such cases in order to obtain the existence of UFM strategies for all games.
+Our results cannot be applied directly to such cases in order to obtain the existence of finite-memory strategies for all games.
 An adaptation of our approach could potentially be used for subclasses of arenas where the parameters are bounded (in order to regain a skeleton working on all arenas of the class).

+\paragraph{Comparison with related work} We already discussed extensively the most important related articles~\cite{DBLP:conf/mfcs/GimbertZ04,GZ05,DBLP:conf/icalp/Kopczynski06,DBLP:journals/amai/BiancoFMM11,DBLP:journals/iandc/AminofR17,martin_AM75,DBLP:conf/fsttcs/0001PR18} in Section~\ref{sec:intro}, alongside a technical comparison between our work and Gimbert and Zielonka's seminal result~\cite{GZ05}.
+Here, we simply want to highlight interesting directions of research inspired by some of these papers.

+First, Aminof and Rubin provide a simpler (but incomplete) approach to memoryless determinacy through the prism of first-cycle games in~\cite{DBLP:journals/iandc/AminofR17}: a similar take on finite-memory determinacy could be appealing~--- it could provide sufficient conditions easier to test than $\memskel$-monotony and $\memskel$-selectivity.

+Second, Bianco et al.~establish sufficient (and relaxed) conditions to ensure the existence of UML strategies \textit{for one player, in two-player games,} in~\cite{DBLP:journals/amai/BiancoFMM11}: it would be interesting to study the corresponding problem in the finite-memory case.
+Indeed, in many games where infinite memory is needed, it is only the case for one of the players (e.g.,~\cite{DBLP:journals/iandc/VelnerC0HRR15,DBLP:conf/lics/ChatterjeeHJ05,DBLP:conf/concur/BruyereHRR19}) and such conditions could thus prove useful.
+Note that this is different from Theorem~\ref{thm:equivalence1p}, which gives a sufficient \textit{and necessary} condition but for one-player games only.